Minneapolis Web Design Schools

 This 18-credit program introduces students to the fundamentals of Web design.
 They receive instruction in typography, Web layout, HTML authoring, color theory and graphics software.
 Students must also complete a general education course.

 Web and Interactive Media Certificate

 This Web design program contains the same first-semester coursework as the core certificate program.
 It also requires students to complete courses in scripting and Web animation.
-They familiarize themselves with Dreamweaver and Adobe Photoshop software as well.
+They familiarize themselves with Adobe Photoshop software as well.
 Altogether, this program requires 30 credit hours of coursework.

 Associate of Applied Science in Web and Interactive Media